-- become more knowledgeable about the Missionaries of the Sacred Heart ethos as articulated in the Constitution of the College as the Board operates under the authority of the Missionaries of the Sacred Heart - ensure that all Board decisions are consistent with the ethos of the College as a Catholic and a Missionaries of the Sacred Heart institution - act with honesty, in good faith and in the best interests of the College at all times - familiarise themselves with, and act in accordance with, their obligations under the Constitution of the College and with the Corporations Act - use care and diligence in fulfilling the functions of their role and in exercising the powers attached to that role - contribute to making hoard ledisland flirly, impactally and pleafiptly, Considering all available information, and having taken all reasonable steps to be satisfied as to the soundness of all decisions taken by the Board - ensure that child safety is paramount in all Board policies and decisions - contribute in a constructive, courteous and positive way to enhance good governance and the reputation of the College and the Missionaries of the Sacred Heart - not engage in conduct likely to discredit the College or Missionaries of the Sacred Heart ethos.
+- Deepen their understanding of the Missionaries of the Sacred Heart ethos. - Ensure that all Committee decisions they participate in align with the College's ethos as a Catholic and Missionaries of the Sacred Heart institution. - Act with honesty, integrity, and in the best interests of the College at all times. - Familiarise themselves with, and act in accordance with, their obligations under the Constitution of the College and with the Corporations Act - Use care and diligence in fulfilling the functions of their role and in exercising the powers attached to that role - Contribute to making Board decisions fairly, impartially and promptly, considering all available information, and having taken all reasonable steps to be satisfied as to the soundness of all decisions taken by the Board - Ensure that child safety and safeguarding is paramount in all Board policies and decisions - Engage constructively, courteously, and positively to promote good governance and enhance the reputation of the College and the Missionaries of the Sacred Heart - Refrain from any conduct that could discredit the College or the Missionaries of the Sacred Heart ethos.